 Leaving any belief system is challenging because it doesn’t involve only beliefs.
 In addition, leaving a religion means changing or severing their relationship with people.
 For many people, the region is part of their identity.

-Suppose people only spent a tenth of the time embarking on some form of spiritual exploration.
+Suppose people only spent a tenth of the time embarking on spiritual exploration.
 In that case, they will be much happier because walking your path makes you less susceptible to self-hypnosis and group hypnosis manipulation.